What Is The Time Limit For An Accident At Work Claim?

 • Home adaptions, such as fitting a ramp and railings or a stairlift.

 If you would prefer, our advisors can value your claim for free.
-They can discuss your individual circumstances and what costs you may have incurred to cope with your injuries.
-Call on the number at the top of the screen to find out more.
+They can discuss your individual circumstances and provide free advice on how to claim compensation.
+Call the number at the top of the screen to find out more.

 No Win No Fee Accident At Work Claims

 When making a claim for a work injury, you may want to consider legal representation.
-One of our accident at work solicitors could help you with your claim be offering their years of experience and knowledge.
+One of our accident-at-work solicitors could help you claim compensation by offering their years of experience and knowledge.
+They can help you with gathering evidence, guide you through court proceedings and negotiate a settlement on your behalf.
 They may also offer to represent you under a specific type of No Win No Fee agreement called a Conditional Fee Agreement.

 There are many benefits of being represented with a No Win No Fee agreement, such as: